ConorC352/file_parser/README.md

 # FHM LabResultParser

-Application to read and parse a text file of lab results
+Application to read and parse a text file of lab results and comments

 ## Usage